evilmartians/evil-client/docs/helpers/headers.md

 end
 ```

 Remember that you can define header values as a flat array instead of the string.
-Inside an array all the values are counted as srings.
+Inside an array all the values are counted as strings.

 ```ruby
 headers { "Language" => ["ru_RU", "charset=utf-8"] }